 So, I have a little confession to make: My name isn't really Prince_Aemon.
 It's Quy, pronounced Kwee; it means valuable in Vietnamese.
 Ironically, all of my siblings have Canadian names, and yet I'm the only member of my family born in Canada.
 Go figure. :)

-I'm an optimist by nature; can't help but see the good in people.
-I suppose that's why I tend to genuinely get along well with the people I meet.
-My friends say I'm a social Swiss army knife, because I jive well with variety of personalities types: the artsy, the sporty, the greeky, the shy, the outgoing...
-I'd prefer to think though it's because of my (self-proclaimed) sharp wit.
+My friends say I'm a social Swiss army knife, because I jive well with variety of personalities types: the artsy, the sporty, the greeky, the shy, the outgoing... and even the bat-shit crazy.
+That's the "social Swiss army" part; I'd like to think the "knife" part has to do with my (self-proclaimed) sharp wit.

 I have a deep passion for music, both playing and listening.
 I'm not in a band or anything, but I seldom go a day without noodling around on my guitar.
 Whenever I'm in a hallway, stairwell, tunnel or any place that echoes, I have to resist the urge to sing like I'm some sort of African American soul singer. :)

 I find myself on a plane many times a year, partly for business, partly for pleasure.
 I like to explore, meet people, see how we're different, how we're the same.
 Galloping the globe is a privilege my father would have appreciated greatly when he was my age; these days, he simply enjoys listening to my stories abroad, and sharing them with him is a highlight for me.
 Moments that stand out in my memory are: